shps951023/Trace-Dapper.NET-Source-Code/README.md

 ## Dynamic Query

-With Dapper dynamic Query, you can save time in modifying class attributes in the early stages of development because the table structure is still `in fixing`, or it isn’t worth the extra effort to declare class lightweight requirements.
+With Dapper dynamic Query, you can save time in modifying class attributes in the early stages of development because the table structure is still `in the adjustment stage`, or it isn’t worth the extra effort to declare class lightweight requirements.

-Use POCO generator to quickly generate `
+When the table is stable, use the POCO generator to quickly generate the Class and convert it to strong type maintenance, e.g [PocoClassGenerator](https://github.com/shps951023/PocoClassGenerator)..
-Strong type` Class to strongly maintain when the table is stable, e.g [PocoClassGenerator](https://github.com/shps951023/PocoClassGenerator).

-### Why can Dapper be so convenient and support dynamic?
+#### Why can Dapper be so convenient and support dynamic?

-Going to the source of the Query method can reveals two important points.
+Two key points can be found by tracing the source code of the Query method

 1. The entity class is actually `DapperRow` that transformed implicitly to dynamic.
    ![](https://i.imgur.com/ca1QuS8.png)
-2. DapperRow inherits `IDynamicMetaObjectProviderand` implements corresponding methods.
+2. DapperRow inherits `IDynamicMetaObjectProviderand` & implements corresponding methods.
    ![](https://i.imgur.com/aBXnex4.png)

 For this logic, I will make a simplified version of Dapper dynamic Query to let readers understand the conversion logic:

 1. Create a `dynamic` type variable, the entity type is `ExpandoObject`.
-2. Because there’s an inheritance relationship that can be transformed`IDictionary<string, object>`
+2. Because there’s an inheritance relationship that can be transformed to `IDictionary<string, object>`
-3. Use DataReader to get the field name using GetName, get the value from the field index, and add both to the Dictionary as a key and value, respectively
+3. Use DataReader to get the field name using GetName, get the value from the `field index`, and add both to the Dictionary as a key and value
 4. Because expandobject has the implementation IDynamicMetaObjectProvider interface that can be converted to dynamic

 ```C#